collocations.org

 She maintained a stony silence.

-lapse into, relapse into, retreat into, subside into, trail into (all only used about people)
+lapse into, relapse into, retreat into, subside into, trail off into (all used only about people)

 He lapsed into a sullen silence.